Electrochemical Impedance Spectroscopy

 Impedance spectroscopy vs. Resistance measurement

-In contrast to a DC or direct current measurement of resistance, electrical impedance spectroscopy captures the frequency dependant complex impedance – represented by magnitude and phase or real and imaginary parts varying with the frequency.
+In contrast to a DC measurement of resistance, electrical impedance spectroscopy captures the frequency-dependent complex impedance – represented by magnitude and phase or real and imaginary parts varying with the frequency.
 Depending on the application area, it is referred to as electrical impedance spectroscopy (EIS), complex impedance analysis, AC resistance measurement, or dielectric spectroscopy – but ultimately it always means the same thing: measuring complex, frequency-dependent electrical impedances.
-When a complex impedance is traversed by an alternating current i, a voltage difference v forms across this impedance.
-This follows the Ohm’s law known from simple DC resistances: R = v/i.
-Complex impedances not only result in a magnitude relationship between voltage and current but also lead to a phase shift.
-For most practical cases, both the magnitude and phase (or real and imaginary parts) of an impedance vary with frequency.

 Which material properties influence electrical impedance?